Del Water Gap

-Samuel Holden Jaffe, known professionally as Del Water Gap, is an American musician and record producer based in Brooklyn, New York.
+Del Water Gap is the indie pop solo project of Samuel Holden Jaffe (also known as S. Holden Jaffe), an American musician and record producer based in Brooklyn, New York.
+He rose to prominence following the release of the single "Ode to a Conversation Stuck in Your Throat" in 2020.
+He has subsequently released three studio albums with Mom + Pop Music.

 Career

+Inception and early career

 Jaffe is from Sharon, Connecticut.
 While at boarding school in Millbrook, New York, Jaffe first recorded as Del Water Gap.
 The name was inspired by the Delaware Water Gap.
-He later attended the Clive Davis Institute of Recorded Music at NYU to study music and sound production.
+Jaffe cites seeing the name handwritten on the back of a box truck in Sharpie at the age of seventeen.
+At the time of the project's inception, Jaffe was playing drums in a noise rock band in which "they wouldn’t really let me sing."
+He later attended the Clive Davis Institute of Recorded Music at New York University (NYU) to study music and sound production.
 Band membership changed often as Jaffe entered college.
 There, he connected with Maggie Rogers, who played in the first incarnation of Del Water Gap.
 She was in the band for six months.
 After two of the people he had started the project with dropped out, Jaffe took on Del Water Gap as a solo project.

-Del Water Gap's debut self-titled EP was released in 2012.
-In 2017, Del Water Gap released the EP 1 (646) 943 2672, named after the number for a burner phone he encouraged fans to call.
-He released the single "Laid Down My Arms" on Terrible Records in 2018.
-In 2019, Del Water Gap released the EP Don't Get Dark on Terrible Records.
+In 2013, Del Water Gap released his first EP, Del Water Gap EP.
+In 2017, he independently released the EP 1 (646) 943 2672, named after the number for a burner phone he encouraged fans to call.

+In 2018, Jaffe released the single "Laid Down My Arms" on Terrible Records.
+In 2019, he released the singles "Chastain" and "Theory of Emotion" ahead of his third EP, Don't Get Dark, also on Terrible Records.
+In 2019, he released the EP Alive From Fresno, which included seven tracks recorded live.